Volunteer with snow leopards - Mountain ghosts: Protecting snow leopards and other animals of the Tien Shan mountains of Kyrgyzstan

 High mountain summer weather usually means hot sunshine during the day, but it can turn cold at any time of the year, including brief snow showers.

-Tent camp of dome, mess and kitchen, as well as shower and toilet tents.
-Each team member has his/her own tent.
+Tent camp of yurt, dome, mess and kitchen, as well as shower and toilet tents.
+Each team member has their own comfortable tent to sleep in.

 Up to 12 team members + 1 local scientist + 1 expedition leader.